LinuxCommandLibrary

 systemctl-switch-root

-Switch to a new root filesystem
+Switch to real root filesystem

 TLDR

-Switch to a new root filesystem and execute its default init system
+Switch to new root filesystem

-$ systemctl switch-root [path/to/new_root]
+$ systemctl switch-root [/path/to/new_root]

 copy

-Switch to a new root filesystem and run a specific init binary
+Switch and run specific init

-$ systemctl switch-root [path/to/new_root] [/sbin/init]
+$ systemctl switch-root [/path/to/new_root] [/sbin/init]

 copy

-Switch to a new root filesystem with verbose output
+Switch with verbose output

-$ systemctl switch-root [path/to/new_root] --verbose
+$ systemctl switch-root [/path/to/new_root] -v

 copy